MilanSkocic/codata/doc/codata.3.rst

                char unit[33];
            }cct;

-The Python wrapper encapsulates the members in a dictionnary.
+The Python wrapper encapsulates the members in a dictionnary with the keys name, value, uncertainty and unit.

 References